ACIT4040/ACIT4040-Contract-Template/README.md

 This group intends to make a mega robot capable of securing dominion over Mars

 ## Goal
-The primary goal of the mission is the world conquest of Mars
+* The primary goal of the mission is the world conquest of Mars.
+* A secondary goal is that making a mega robot is cool and fun.
+* A secondary goal is to advance the field of bipedal gates development.

 ## Roles and duties
 [Vlad "the Archivist" Țepeș] is responsible for taking notes during